Stone Cold Steve Austin: Legacy

-In August 2001, he began using his catchphrase "What?" to interrupt wrestlers who were trying to speak and to allow fan participation chants.
-Audiences at WWE shows have since widely used this chant during performer promos, and Austin has stated his regret at inventing the chant.
+In August 2001, Austin began using his catchphrase "What?" to interrupt wrestlers who were trying to speak and to allow fan participation chants.
+Audiences at WWE shows have since widely used this chant during performer promos, and Austin has expressed his surprise at the staying power of the chant, stating in a 2011 interview: "it's been interesting!"
 Austin's entrance theme was composed by Jim Johnston, who said that in composing the song, he looked upon Austin's persona as an "ass-kicker guy who did not enter a room with subtlety.
 He needed something that reflected that".
 Looking to capture the unpredictable nature of the character, Johnston thought of using the sounds of a car crash and smashing glass, and recalled that he instantly felt the theme fit the character and that "it felt like it had already been his theme for years".
 Austin says the song was inspired by Rage Against the Machine's song "Bulls on Parade".
 The theme song was revamped in 2000, with the rock band Disturbed recording the new version, used for the first time at the Unforgiven PPV event in September.
-Austin's entrance theme is regarded as one of the greatest of all time, and one which defined the Attitude Era, while Disturbed's version has been described as one of the 10 most metal entrance songs.
+Austin's entrance theme is regarded as one of the greatest of all time, and one which defined the Attitude Era.

 Other media

 Acting and hosting

 Austin had guest roles on Celebrity Deathmatch and Seasons 4 and 5 of CBS's Nash Bridges, where he played San Francisco Police Department Inspector Jake Cage.
 He has appeared on V.I.P and Dilbert.
 His motion picture debut was in a supporting role as Guard Dunham in the 2005 remake of The Longest Yard.
 Austin had his first starring film role, as Jack Conrad, a dangerous convict awaiting execution in a Salvadoran prison, who takes part in an illegal deathmatch game that is being broadcast to the public in the 2007 action film The Condemned.
 In 2010, Austin appeared in The Expendables as Dan Paine, the right-hand man for the primary antagonist of the film James Munroe, played by Eric Roberts, and bodyguard with Gary Daniels who plays The Brit.
 Shortly after Austin re-teamed with Eric Roberts and Gary Daniels in Hunt to Kill.
 It was his last American theatrical release film until 2013.
 Austin appeared as Hugo Panzer on television series Chuck.
 He has also starred in Damage, The Stranger, Tactical Force, Knockout, Recoil, Maximum Conviction, and The Package.
+He made a appearance in Grown Ups 2 and his most recent acting role came in Smosh: The Movie.